 - 1. Define the following terms.

 - (a) Transparent object.

 - (b) Translucent object.

 - (c) Opaque object.

-- 2.
+- 2. Classify the following objects as transparent, translucent and opaque.

 Plastic block, clean water, frosted glass, oiled paper, wooden door, glass window, car windscreen, coin.

 - 3. Name three materials which can form shadows. - 4.
 In which position is the source of light in the following diagram?